jararias/sunwhere/README.md

 ## Benchmark: which SPA to choose?

-_sunwhere_ is equipped with 4 solar position algorithms (abbreviately, SPAs) to perform the solar position calculations, namely: `nrel`, `spa`, `soltrack` and `iqbal`.
+_sunwhere_ is equipped with 3 public solar position algorithms (abbreviately, SPAs) to perform the solar position calculations, namely: `nrel`, `psa`, and `iqbal`.
 Hence, a pertinent question in the _sunwhere_'s context is which SPA to choose for the calculations.

 There are various factors to account for when one has to decide which SPA to use.
 Although the accuracy of the ephemerides appears the most obvious one, it might not be always the most relevant.
 For instance, when working with solar resource assessment, the solar irradiance accuracy is probably more important and, in very large datasets, even the computation times can be determinant to choose one or another.
 In the analysis that follows, I try to shed some light on these questions.